 Surely there’s got to be a link.
 But without the data to prove it, getting executive backing for future product campaigns becomes challenging.
 Convincing other teams to back up the product marketing without this linkage data spells disappointment.

 So, what can product marketers do about it?

 Getting into a partnership with the marketing and sales analytics teams is a step in the right direction.
 The data and analytics from these two teams can help find correlations to determine ROI.

-Welcome makes it super easy to access other campaign analytics that’ll come in handy in proving value.
-With Welcome, you can get insights on:
+Content Marketing Platform makes it super easy to access other campaign analytics that’ll come in handy in proving value.
+With Content Marketing Platform, you can get insights on:

 - Lead generation tracking